Jane's Guide Here's all the help you need to use Jane.

 • You or your staff manually send the Intake Form

-If more than one Intake Form is automatically triggered as a result of a booking, Jane will combine the Intake Form together for the patient to complete.
+If more than one Intake Form is automatically triggered as a result of a booking, Jane will combine the Intake Forms together for the patient to complete.

 If the relevant Intake Forms are not completed, Jane will continue to prompt users to fill out the Intake Form on all email communication sent out before the patient’s initial appointment.
 Jane will also automatically send an email reminder to clients with an incomplete intake form 24 hours before their appointment.
 To learn more about this feature, you can check out our guide Intake Form Reminder Email FAQ.